amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

      - How do we determine what a "correct" lens is?
 Can we make this process a bit more automatic and objective?

-Determining what a correct lens is quite a difficult problem.
-What a "correct" lens is inherently subjective -- determining which components of one format should be synchronized to another requires knowledge of the formats.
-If there were a example large suite of synchronized files of these formats, we could use this example suite as a ground truth.
-Unfortunately, such a suite does not exist, and we then must take it upon ourselves to recognize which components of the file should be synchronized to which.
+Beyond the format specifications and examples, we do not have specifications that define the conversion functions.
+Hence, we do not have an automated way to measure the correctness of our lenses (beyond checking that each synthesized lens does indeed transform the given examples correctly).
+In this way, our work is similar to other published synthesis-from-examples research, such as Gulwani's work on FlashFill and related projects.

-In validating that the synthesized lenses were correct, we applied the types of approaches we use in validating our code is correct in everyday development.
+To check the correctness of our tool on our benchmarks, we did what programmers usually do:

 1. We manually inspected the code.
-This is certainly a nontrivial task, as these generated lenses are quite large.
-However, this task is easier than it may initially sound.
-Much of lenses maintain a rigid structure:
+This was certainly a nontrivial task, as these generated lenses are quite large, but perhaps easier than it may initially sound.
+Some of the lenses' structure follows from the structure of the regular expressions that describe source and target format --- this is relatively easy to validate.
+However, it can be more difficult to check the interactions of the complex
-    Concatenations in the lenses typically follow concatenations in the regular expressions, disjunctions in the lenses typically follow disjunctions in the regular expressions.
-The primary difficulties arise when seeing how the more complex combinators interact.
-Are the swaps in the right place?
+    combinators: Are the swaps in the right place?
 Are the correct components disconnected?
 Are lenses merged in the correct way?
-While validation certainly still requires work, instead of closely inspecting hundreds of lines of code, we instead must closely inspect a few dozen, and give a more cursory glance to the others.
+These complex combinators often occupied a few dozen lines of code rather than a few hundred, making our task easier.
+(Certainly, checking the code is easier than creating it de novo.)
-2. We built unit tests to validate the more complex lenses.
-Much like everyday development, manual inspection of code is rarely sufficient for determining correctness.
-In addition to reading through the code, we added in unit tests to validate that the generated code performs correctly on representative examples.
+2. We built a few unit tests to validate the more complex lenses.
-3. Lastly, in addition to unit tests, we ran the lenses on a number of strings, taken from the unit tests and the examples, but with minor alterations.
+3. We ran the lenses on a number of strings, taken from the unit tests and the examples, but with minor alterations.
-    These quick tests we did not add as unit tests, but served as additional validation for ourselves as we were constructing the benchmark suite.
+    We did not add these tests as additional unit tests, but they served as additional validation for ourselves as we were constructing the benchmark suite.

 We recognize we did not go into significant enough detail on this in the